International Rafting Federation Guide, Safety Kayak and Trip Leader Workshop

 Price:

-$450 – first three days of raft guide/safety craft workshop
+$450 – first three days of raft guide/safety kayak workshop

 $750 – two additional days of Trip Leader workshop